Asking Fast Radio Bursts for More than Reionization History: EoR Simulation Using grizzly

 Figure \ref{fig:strfn_nolowz_sim} shows contours of the derivatives of the structure function $\ddstr$ on the $\delta \theta-z$ plane, similar to Figures \ref{fig:struct_toy_diffz} and \ref{fig:struct_toy_diffR}.
 We estimate $\ddstr$ from $400$ LoS per comoving slice and bin them within bins of $\Delta z = 0.5$.
-The behaviour is qualitatively similar to the toy models.
-The contours are tightly squeezed towards lower $z$ ($10\%$ contour at $z\lesssim 7.2$) for the faster reionization history and they gradually expand for the fiducial and slower models ($10\%$ contour at $z\lesssim 8.1$).
+Although the contours look different from those in Figs. \ref{fig:struct_toy_diffz} and \ref{fig:struct_toy_diffR}, the behavior is qualitatively similar to the toy models.
+The contours are tightly squeezed toward lower $z$ ($10\%$ contour at $z\lesssim 7.2$) for the faster reionization history, and they gradually expand for the fiducial and slower models ($10\%$ contour at $z\lesssim 8.1$).
 The effects of the different IGM topologies are also clearly evident from the $\delta \theta$ extent of the contours.
-The faster history has larger bubbles (hence patchy IGM) resulting in extended angular correlations.
-In contrast, the angular correlations are smaller (depicted by the squeezed contours along $\delta \theta$) for slower histories where the bubbles are smaller in sizes.
+The faster history has larger bubbles (hence patchy IGM), resulting in extended angular correlations.
+In contrast, the angular correlations are smaller (depicted by the squeezed contours along $\delta \theta$) for slower history where the bubbles are smaller in size.
 This trend closely resembles what is observed in Figure \ref{fig:struct_toy_diffR}.
+The contours here are open along $\delta \theta$ as compared to the toy models.
+The reason is the difference in the morphology of the ionized regions in the toy model and the realistic simulations.
+Being a binary field created using spherical bubbles, the ionized regions in toy models have very sharp boundaries showing an abrupt change in free electron distribution (a step function; zero within the ionized regions and one outside).
+However, in simulations, the IGM can be partially ionized, which is a result of the local inhomogeneity in the IGM due to perturbations in the density and photon fields.
+This gives rise to a more complex morphology and ill-defined geometric shapes of the ionized regions in realistic simulations, resulting in a mixture of bubble scales in the IGM.
+Therefore, in simulations, we can visualize it in a way where contours of several bubble sizes are superposing and giving rise to the open contours and insignificant squeezing along $z$-axis.